-In conclusion, summarizing the verification with SAL and FSS, at lead time +1h the assimilation of both conventional data and reflectivity volumes (rad60 and $rad60_nolhn$) has a positive impact on QPF accuracy compared to the assimilation of only conventional data ($conv60_nolhn$).
-The improvement is seen not only where reflectivities are assimilated (Northern Italy), but also over a much larger area (the whole Italian country).
-Verification with SAL shows that a slight positive impact over Northern Italy holds up to +4h, while FSS scores reveal a benefit up to +2h over Italy for both 1 mm and 5 mm thresholds.
-The two experiments in which reflectivity volumes are assimilated do not substantially improve the QPF accuracy at +1h of the experiment in which only conventional data are assimilated in combination to LHN (conv60).
-However, they remarkably outperform it from +2h to +4h, as highlighted by both SAL and FSS.
-In this case, the positive impact is even enhanced when the 5 mm threshold is considered.
+In conclusion, summarizing the verification with SAL and FSS, at lead time +1 h the assimilation of both conventional data and reflectivity volumes (rad60 and rad60\nolhn) has a positive impact on QPF accuracy compared to the assimilation of only conventional data (conv60\nolhn).
+The improvement is seen not only where reflectivities are assimilated (northern Italy), but also over a much larger area (the whole country of Italy).
+Verification with SAL shows that a slight positive impact over northern Italy holds up to +4 h, while FSS scores reveal a benefit up to +2 h over Italy for both 1 and 5 mm thresholds.
+The two experiments in which reflectivity volumes are assimilated do not substantially improve the QPF accuracy at +1 h of the experiment in which only conventional data are assimilated in combination with LHN